Blindness and vision loss

 Loss of vision; No light perception (NLP); Low vision; Vision loss and blindness

-- Accidents or injuries to the surface of the eye (such as chemical burns or sports injuries)
+- Accidents or injuries to the surface of the eye (chemical burns or sports injuries)

 - Macular degeneration

 The type of partial vision loss may differ, depending on the cause: